Ulick Burke, 3rd Earl of Clanricarde: Career

-He had long been a rebel against the English Crown, and since the 1560s had instigated the Mac an Iarla against his father, who was a staunch supporter of Elizabeth I. These wars wars devastated large areas in Connaught and Thomond.
+He had long been a rebel against the English Crown, and since the 1560s had instigated the Mac an Iarla against his father, who was a staunch supporter of Elizabeth I. These wars devastated large areas in Connaught and Thomond.

 On his father's death in 1582 it was uncertain who would inherit the title, Ulick or his brother, John.
 Ulick gained the succession by murdering John and acknowledging the supremacy of the Crown.
-He afterwards remained a loyal subject till his death.
+He afterwards remained a loyal subject till his death on 20 May 1601 at Loughrea.
+He was buried at Athenry.